KhronosGroup/glTF/extensions/Khronos/KHR_draco_mesh_compression/README.md

 ## Conformance

 To process this extension, there are some changes need to be made in loading a glTF asset.
+* Check `version` property and verify the version of encoder used for the mesh is compatible with the current decoder.
 * When encountering a `primitive` with the extension the first time, you must process the extension first.
 Get the data from the pointed `bufferView` in the extension and decompress the data to a geometry of a specific format, e.g. Draco geometry.
 * Write the indices and vertex data of the mesh to separate buffers.
 This allows for uploading data with different target including ARRAY_BUFFER and ELEMENT_ARRAY_BUFFER.
 When writing attributes to a buffer, the order should follow property `attributes` as discribed above.
 * Then, process `attributes` and `indices` properties of the `primitive`.
 When handling `accessor`, insteading of getting data from the regular `bufferView --> buffer`, get the data from the buffers created in previous step.